-As with much of Andalucia, there’s something for the history buffs – in Tarifa’s case the Castle of Guzman el Bueno which sits on a rock at the edge of the old town near the port area.
+As with much of Andalucia, there’s something for the history buffs and in Tarifa’s case, that’s the Castle of Guzman el Bueno which sits on a rock at the edge of the old town near the port.
 Originally built in 960 AD as a fortress it has been restored in recent years and a wander along the ramparts has outstanding views across to Morocco and over the old town.

 Miramar de Tarifa

-For more views head to the town hall.
+For more views head to the town hall near Plazuela del Viento.
 There are some pleasant gardens here (with a lovely mosaic frog fountain) which are a nice spot to sit under the orange trees before climbing the recently renovated lookout tower with views of the port, Morocco across the straits, and the old town walls.

 Tarifa Old Town

-If you’re planning a visit in the summer then be warned, it gets busy and, if you’re driving from the south, you might well find yourself stuck in traffic on the N340 (the only road in and out).
+If you’re planning a visit to Tarifa in the summer then be warned, it gets busy and, if you’re driving from the south, you might well find yourself stuck in traffic on the N340 (the only road in and out).
 We made the mistake once of deciding to go there one summer Sunday afternoon and, after sitting in slow-moving traffic for what felt like hours, just turned around and headed home.
 So much for spontaneous decisions!

 Where to eat

 For the archetypal Spanish breakfast I recommend stopping at La Palmera and grabbing a seat on the pavement opposite the castle.
 It’s nothing flashy but the fact that it’s always crowded with locals tells you all you need to know.
 In fact, on a Sunday morning during the summer months, it’s more than likely you’ll have to queue for your breakfast.
 It’s worth the wait though.
-Their churros are light and crunchy churros served with thick and creamy hot chocolate to dunk them in, café con leche with just the right kick, freshly squeezed orange juice and got change from €10.
+Their churros are light and crunchy and served with thick and creamy hot chocolate to dunk them in, and the café con leche has just the right kick.
+Add in some freshly squeezed orange juice and you’ll still get change from €10.

 For lunch there are plenty of restaurants in and around Paseo da la Alameda all serving fresh fish dishes whether you like fish stews or prefer the region’s fried fish specialities.
 Be sure to try Tarifa’s famed tuna too.
 Not sure about the sea donkey though!!